Phileosopher/commonplace/classes.md

 - The upper class wants to keep their power.
 - The middle class wants to become the upper class, and will often be ready to make [dramatic social risks](socialrisk.md) to that end.
 - The underclass is concerned with survival, but would like a chance to become at least the middle class, but often without the [required risks](socialrisk.md).

+APPLICATION: There will always be poor people, and there will always be rich people.
+Those groups don't really think about each other until it becomes [political](leftism.md), or they have something to gain from them.
+While it may [feel](mind-feelings.md) [unfair](morality-justice.md), the [cultural distinctions](culture.md) between poor and wealthy create the best possible [social solutions](purpose.md).

 Someone in the upper class will frequently try to overthrow someone else in the upper class.
 To make this happen, they will engage in a [large-scale conflict](people-conflicts-war.md).